Jimmy LuValle: Olympics and later education

 LuValle won the 400 meters at the Western Olympic Trials with a time of 46.3, his lifetime best.
 At the final Olympic Trials he placed third in 46.9, qualifying for the Olympic Games in Berlin.
 In the Olympics, he won the bronze medal in the 400 m with a time of 46.8 seconds on August 7.
 He came up behind American Archie Williams and Godfrey Brown of the United Kingdom.

 He returned to UCLA in the fall of the same year to pursue a masters in chemistry and physics.
 He observed that graduate students were not interacting much with people outside their department, and that there needed to be an organization to bring them together.
 He took up the issue directly with Vern Knudsen, dean of the Graduate Council of the UC Academic Senate.
 Knudsen supported the establishment of the Associated Graduate Students, independent of the already-existing Associated Students UCLA (ASUCLA), which served undergraduates.
 It was later renamed the Graduate Students Association, and absorbed as a branch of ASUCLA, acting as the official student government for graduates.
 LuValle was also selected the ASG's first president.

 In 1937, he was awarded his Master of Arts.
 He then went on to earn his Ph.D. in chemistry and mathematics in 1940 from the California Institute of Technology (Caltech), under the guidance of Nobel Laureate Linus Pauling.
 He was the first African American to receive a Ph.D. from Caltech.

 Career

-He taught from 1940–1941 at Fisk University.
-From 1941–1942, he began working at Eastman Kodak Laboratories, becoming the first African American to work there.
-From 1942–1943, he helped with the war effort by working for the Office of Scientific Research and Development (OSRD).
+He taught from 1940 to 1941 at Fisk University.
+From 1941 to 1942, he began working at Eastman Kodak Laboratories, becoming the first African American to work there.
+From 1942 to 1943, he helped with the war effort by working for the Office of Scientific Research and Development (OSRD).
 He returned to Kodak as Senior Chemist, which he served as until 1953.

-From 1953–1959, he was Project Director at Technical Operations, Inc. Then he became Director of Basic Research at Fairchild Camera and Instrument Corporation.
+From 1953 to 1959, he was Project Director at Technical Operations, Inc. Then he became Director of Basic Research at Fairchild Camera and Instrument Corporation.
 He later worked at SMC Corporation and Smith Corona Marchant before settling down as Laboratory Administrator for the chemistry department at Stanford University in 1975.

 Throughout his career, his specialties were photochemistry, electron diffraction, magnetic resonance, solid state physics, and neurochemistry.
 His research on color photography resulted in three U.S. patents.

 He died January 30, 1993, while on vacation in Te Anau, New Zealand.